 Ask for feedback

 Don’t be shy about asking people to look over it for you.
-When you’ve been working on something for a while it gets really hard to spot any mistakes or tweaks you should make.
+When you have been working on something for a while it can be really hard to spot any mistakes or tweaks you should make.
 Ask friends, family, or a teacher to read it and give their honest opinion.